seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **WESTMORELAND**
 Is your assembly so?

-**ARCHBISHOP OF YORK**
-Will you thus break your faith?

 **LANCASTER**
-I pawn'd thee none:
 I promised you redress of these same grievances
 Whereof you did complain; which, by mine honour,
 I will perform with a most Christian care.